securitytxt/security-txt/README.md

 Out-of-scope: test.example.com
 ```

 **Out-of-scope-vuln:** State what vulnerabilities will not be accepted in reports.
-For instance, if you do not want reasearchers to report [Clickjacking](https://www.owasp.org/index.php/Clickjacking) vulnerabilities you can do so as follows:
+For instance, if you do not want researchers to report [Clickjacking](https://www.owasp.org/index.php/Clickjacking) vulnerabilities you can do so as follows:

 ```
 Out-of-scope-vuln: Clickjacking